srajangarg/the-box-comic/script.md

 **Panel B:** Close-up on the terminal.
 The response was already there.
 Waiting.

-> `22:47:18 — BUFFERED OUTPUT (CACHED TEST # 247):`
+> `22:47:18 — SUBJECT RESPONSE [MATCHED]:`
-> `"...server farm the size of Nevada... let alone a million"`
+> `DAVE: "...server farm the size of Nevada... let alone a million"`
+> `Variance: 0.00%`

 No follow-up.
 Cursor blinks.

-In the lower corner of the panel—reflected in the dark bezel of the monitor, or as a small inset—Dave's eyes, just now glancing back.
+In the lower corner of the panel as a small inset—Dave's eyes, just now glancing back.
 Not comprehension.
 Just the first flicker of *wait, what?*

 ## Page Three (Two Panels)
 **Panel 5:** The terminal screen fills most of the panel.
 New text has appeared: